ethmacc/casa0015-LondAR-app/README.md

 # SunChaser

 This repository contains the code and associated project documentation for the SunChaser mobile application.
-SunChaser is a handy app that tells you where is the best spot in a city to get some sunshine.
-It utilizes sun positioning algorithms, combined with local weather data and an approximation of building heights to give users the best guess of where the suniest spots of the city are.
+SunChaser is a handy app that tells you where is the best park close to you to get some sunshine.
+It utilizes sun positioning algorithms, combined with local weather data and an approximation of building heights in the city to give users the best guess of where the sunniest parks are.

 ## Concept & Development